-Regulations require a permit by the owner of a U.S. fishing vessel used to fish for lobster or deepwater shrimp in the EEZ around American Samoa, Guam, Hawaii, and the Pacific Remote Islands Areas (PRIA), and in the EEZ seaward of 3 nautical miles of the shoreline of the Northern Mariana Islands.
+Regulations require a permit by the owner of a U.S. fishing vessel used to fish for lobster or deepwater shrimp in the EEZ around American Samoa, Guam, Hawaii, and the Pacific Remote Islands Area (PRIA), and in the EEZ seaward of 3 nautical miles of the shoreline of the CNMI.

-There is no record of special coral reef or precious coral fishery permits issued for the EEZ around CNMI since 2007.
-Table 13 provides the number of permits issued for CNMI fisheries between 2012 and 2021.
+There is no record of special coral reef or precious coral fishery permits issued for the EEZ around the CNMI since 2007.
+Table 13 provides the number of permits issued for CNMI fisheries between 2013 and 2022.
 Data are from the NMFS Pacific Islands Regional Office (PIRO) Sustainable Fisheries Division (SFD) permits program.